rom-melnyk/lenovo-b-brightness/README.md

-# The script for brightness control in Ubuntu for Lenove B-series
+# The script for brightness control in Ubuntu for Lenove B- and V-series
 This script helps Ubuntu users who use Lenovo B5xx laptops to solve the issue _when the brightness buttons do not work._

 ## Install